 Now in the Export box under the Mark and Bleeds option there is a Bleed and Slug option too.

-Now when we open this pdf you can see there is one more square mark at the corners of the document.
-The first mark is the printer mark as we have been seen above and the second one is the bleed.
+Now when we open this pdf, you can see there is one more square mark at the corners of the document.
+The first mark is the printer mark, as we have seen above, and the second one is the bleed.

 This is a guide to InDesign bleed.
-Here we discuss the What is InDesign bleed, How to Set up InDesign bleed, When to use InDesign bleed.
+Here we discuss What indesign bleed is, How to Set up InDesign bleed, and When to use InDesign bleed.
 You may also have a look at the following articles to learn more –